Tranquil Salvador III: Academic career

 Salvador III has been appointed to various teaching and professional positions.
 He is the Dean of the Manila Adventist College-School of Law and Jurisprudence and the former Dean of the Pamantasan ng Lungsod ng Pasay.
 He is a professor of law in the University of the Philippines, the Ateneo De Manila University, where he serves as the vice-chairman of the Remedial Law Department, Pamantasan ng Lungsod ng Maynila, and Centro Escolar University School of Law and Jurisprudence.
 He was a professor of law in Far Eastern University, San Sebastian College and University of the East.
 He specializes in remedial law, civil and criminal procedure, evidence, trial technique and provisional remedies.

 He was the holder of the Justice Jose Colayco Professorial Chair in Remedial Law from 2010 to 2016, and the Tan Yan Kee Professorial Chair from 2006 to 2009, both awarded by Ateneo.
 He has the ability to simplify, correlate and integrate procedural laws in a manner that students easily understand.
 Some of them claim to hear his lectures as they answer the bar examinations which they fondly refer to as "Tranquilism".

 Salvador III is part of the UP Law Center Committee that deliberated and suggested answers to the Philippine Bar Remedial Law questions in 2007–2010, 2011, 2013, and 2015.
 In 2011, he became part of the Oversight Committee, led by Justice Roberto Abad, that validated the first multiple choice bar questions.
 He was the Bar Examiner in Remedial Law in the 2018 and 2023 Bar Exams.
+The 2018 Bar Examination, with 8,155 examinees, was the last examination to have a single examiner for every subject.
 He also gives lectures to several bar review centers in the Philippines.